Moments Economy Architecture Specification

 MU (Moment-Unit): The unit of account.
 One MU corresponds to one minute at the base rate (60 MU per hour).

-THM (The Human Mark): The epistemic taxonomy classifying Original and Derivative sources and defining displacement risks.
+THM (The Human Mark): The epistemic taxonomy classifying Direct and Indirect sources and defining displacement risks.

 UHI (Unconditional High Income): The baseline distribution of 240 MU per day to every person.